Joana Angélica

 Sister Joana Angélica de Jesus, registered as Joanna Angelica de Jesus (December 12, 1761 – February 19, 1822) was a Brazilian Conceptionist nun, belonging to the Reformed Order of Our Lady of Conception, and martyr of the Brazilian Independence.

 Born during the colonial period, she died at age 60, stabbed by a bayonet blow when resisting the invasion of the Convent of Lapa, in Salvador, by Portuguese troops.
-She became, thus, the first heroine of the independence of Brazil.
+She became the first heroine of the independence of Brazil.

 The nun became known as saying the famous phrase: “Para trás, bandidos!
 Respeitai a casa de Deus!
 Só entrarão passando por cima do meu cadáver!
 (Back off, bandits!
 Respect the house of God.
 You will only get in over my dead body!)”.
 However, an extensive document search concerning the life of Joana Angelica found no evidence that the phrase was in fact uttered by the sister.

 Early life and ordination

 She was the daughter of José Tavares de Almeida and Catarina Maria da Silva, a rich family from Salvador.
 She was baptized at Freguezia da Santa Fé, at the Bahian capital.

 She was 20 years old when she was accepted, as an exception, to her novitiate in the Convent of Our Lady of the Conception of Lapa in 1782.
 Her profession of faith was made on May 18, 1783, when she joined the Order of the Reformed Religious of Our Lady of the Conception and was renamed Joana Angelica de Jesus.
 She remained secluded there for 20 years, and was a scribe, mistress of novices, counselor, vicar, and finally abbess, until her death.